 You can change the difficulty of the push-up by changing the length of the rings.
 The lower the rings, the harder the ring push-up.

 Unlike bar pull-ups, ring pull-ups force you to internally rotate your palm during the pull phase.
 This rotation activates the lats more, making it an epic exercise for building power and strength in your back.
 Set the rings to a height that allows you to hang without touching the floor.
 Start in the hang position, then use your back and arms to pull your chin above the rings.

-Much like the ring push-up, ring dips are a great way to develop power and pushing strength in the chest and triceps, while providing a larger range of motion.
+Much like the push-up, dips are a great way to develop power and pushing strength in the chest and triceps, while providing a larger range of motion.
 Set the rings to hip height.
 Start in the top support position, then bend the elbows until your hands align with your chest.
 Drive through your palms to return to a locked out position.

-Knee Tuck Front Lever
+Advanced: Knee Tuck Front Lever

 Your first step to performing some Olympic-style movements.
 A progression to the full front lever, the knee tuck front lever builds core strength.
 Start in the hang position.
 Bring your knees up to your chest while taking your head back.
 Your back should now be parallel to the floor.
 Hold this position for as long as possible.